-Evidence
+Evidence:

-3 sub-populations occur off the west coast of North America: northern Baja California to Alaska (northern subpopulation); central and southern Baja California and the Gulf of California.
-The fishery is concentrated on the northern subpopulation and Gulf of California stocks.
+Three sub-populations occur off the West Coast of North America: Northern Baja California to Alaska (Northern subpopulation); Central and Southern Baja California and the Gulf of California.
+The fishery and this assessment is concentrated on the Northern subpopulation and Gulf of California stocks (Figure 1).